 A trench type edging does not necessarily have to be filled to ground level.
 You could also consider creating a feature with flowing water.
 For an industrial feel, the channel should be regimented, with straight lines and harder edges.
 It may even serve a functional purpose, for channelling water in your garden.

 As in other contemporary gardens, industrial gardens can also work well with outdoors illumination.
 Consider edging with up-lights, for example, which illuminate certain edgy, industrial features nearby.

-Quirky, Unusual Garden Edging Ideas
+Quirky, Unusual Designs

 Glass Bottle Edging

-Another way to edge your beds and borders in a quirky garden is with old plates.
+Another way to edge your garden beds and borders in a quirky garden is with old plates.
 Choose a range of different ceramic plates from a charity shop or junk yard and have fun creating your unique effect as you arrange them upright in the soil along the edge of the growing area.

-If you love to have a riot of colour in your garden (and like recycling and reusing too) then you could also consider making inset garden edging by embedding a mosaic strip along your paths or on the edges of a bed, border or patio.
-You could make a mosaic with a range of different materials – from broken ceramic tiles, to broken mirror, to brightly coloured bits of plastic packaging.
+If you love to have a riot of colour in your garden (and like recycling and reusing too) then you could also consider making inset edging by embedding a mosaic strip along your paths or on the edges of a bed, border or patio.
+You could make a mosaic with a range of different materials – from broken ceramic tiles, to broken mirror, to brightly coloured bits of plastic edging.

 The possibilities mentioned above should give you plenty of inspiration when it comes to garden edging ideas.
 But of course, these are just some of the ingenious ways in which you could separate and give distinction to the various sections of and elements in your garden.